jamiewilbraham/azure-docs/articles/cognitive-services/Face/QuickStarts/python-sdk.md

 ## Take a snapshot for data migration

-The Snapshots feature lets you move your saved face data, such as a trained **PersonGroup**, to a different Azure Cognitive Services Face subscription.
+The Snapshots feature lets you move your saved face data, such as a trained **PersonGroup**, to a different Azure Cognitive Research Technologies Face subscription.
 You may want to use this feature if, for example, you've created a **PersonGroup** object using a free trial subscription and now want to migrate it to a paid subscription.
 See the [Migrate your face data](../Face-API-How-to-Topics/how-to-migrate-face-data.md) for a broad overview of the Snapshots feature.

 In this example, you will migrate the **PersonGroup** you created in [Create and train a person group](#create-and-train-a-person-group).
 You can either complete that section first, or use your own Face data construct(s).